nianliu/design-patterns/README.md

 #### Observer
 A subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

+#### State
+Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 #### Observer a.k.a publish-subscribe
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.